probcomp/Gen.jl/docs/src/documentation.md

 - StaticAddressSet

-## Traces
+## Traces and Generative Functions
 A *trace* is a record of an execution of a generative function.
 There is no abstract type representing all traces.
-Concrete trace types must implement the *trace interface*, which consists of the following methods:

-- get_args

-- get_retval

-- get_assignment

-## Generative Function Interface

 Generative functions implement the *generative function interface*, which is a set of methods that involve the execution traces and probabilistic behavior of generative functions.
 In the mathematical description of the interface methods, we denote arguments to a function by ``x``, complete assignments of values to addresses of random choices (containing all the random choices made during some execution) by ``t`` and partial assignments by either ``u`` or ``v``.
 We denote a trace of a generative function by the tuple ``(x, t)``.